Wick railway station: Location

 The station lies adjacent to Caithness General Hospital and Wick police station; it is also the nearest station to Wick Airport (about 1.1 mi to the north) and to the village of John o' Groats (approximately 17 mi to the north) at the northeastern tip of mainland Britain.

 Facilities

 The station has a single platform, which is long enough to accommodate a ten-carriage train.
 The station is fully wheelchair-accessible, but it is not monitored by CCTV.

 The station has a ticket office, staffed between 10:10 and 17:15 every day except Sundays.
 There are no self-service ticket machines or smartcard top-up facilities, although there are smartcard validators.
-Other facilities include: a free car park with 12 parking spaces, a sheltered bike stand with 10 spaces, a payphone that accepts both cash and card, waiting rooms with designated seating areas, toilets (only open during staffing hours) and a post box.
+Other facilities include: a free car park with 12 parking spaces, a sheltered bike stand with 10 spaces, a payphone that accepts both cash and card, waiting rooms with designated seating areas, toilets (only open during staffing hours), a post box and LED Departure board.

 There is no bus stop located directly outside the station.

-Passenger volume

-The statistics cover twelve month periods that start in April.